Dental Implants in Avon, CT

 A dental implant is a healthy tooth replacement solution that replaces the entire tooth, including the root.
 Implants can restore your smile by providing a secure foundation for one tooth replacement, many teeth, or even an entire arch of teeth through full-arch restoration.

 If you have one or more missing teeth, even if you’ve been missing them for a long time, we encourage you to contact one of our offices in Avon, Glastonbury, or Enfield to schedule a consultation.
 Our highly skilled oral surgeons, Dr. Lieblich, Dr. Fletcher, Dr. Gill, and Dr. Ambrogio, will review your tooth replacement options and create a treatment plan tailored just for you.

 Types of Dental Implants

 The type of implant you receive will be determined by your oral surgeon, who evaluates your smile and designs treatment that will benefit your oral and overall health.
+Learn more about the Benefits of Dental Implants.
 There are several types of treatments, including: